 But tackling a series is a serious handicap for freshman authors who are still mastering the mechanics of how to craft a story.
 It’s difficult enough to assemble all the moving parts of a full-length novel without also trying to string out the process across multiple volumes and thousands of pages.
 That’s a ridiculously high difficulty setting, and it’s no wonder many authors crumple before the finish line or produce a series that peters out with a whimper.

 Are you a debut novelist?
 Your first goal should be getting a stand-alone novel under your belt.

 Learn the craft

 When you began writing your first novel, you probably assumed that the sheer act of committing tens of thousands of words to paper was the mountain you were setting out to climb.
-Little did you know that learning how to shape a compelling story would be as challenging, if not more so, than the actual writing.
+Little did you know that learning how to shape a compelling story would be more challenging than the actual writing.

 Do you understand what makes a story grab readers?
 Do you know what readers in your genre expect from a book?
 Do you know how to revise your manuscript to carry it from first draft to something worthy of being published?
 If you don’t have these skills yet, you’ll need to develop them.

-There’s a lot to cover here, and you’re about to commit considerable time, effort, and money into making this thing fly.
-And here’s the thing: if you don’t know how to get a single novel into the air, what makes you think it will be worth your time and budget to launch an entire squadron of first efforts?
+There’s a lot to cover here, and here’s the thing: If you don’t know how to get a single debut novel into the air, what makes you think it will be worth your time and budget to launch an entire squadron of first efforts?

-Writing a stand-alone novel forces you to create a story that works right here, right now.
-There’s no wiggle room in a single book for overwriting or spineless narrative arcs that dribble over into the next book.
+Writing a stand-alone novel forces you to create a story that works—period.
+There’s no wiggle room for overwriting or spineless narrative arcs that dribble over into the next book.
 You can’t get to the end and just say, “Surprise!
 To be continued!”
-When you write a single novel, you have to learn how to create a story that can stand on its own legs.
+When you write a single novel, you have to create a story that stands on its own legs.

 Why not learn to walk before you wipe out trying to run?